NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 ```

-Things to address: time will slow down when the collisions happen, because while ball will be displayed as it would have moved for time < 0.05, the next frame will be drawn after 0.05 no matter what.
+Things to address: time will slow down when the collisions happen, because while the ball will be displayed as it would have moved for time < 0.05, the next frame will be drawn after 0.05 no matter what.

 ---